What are you looking for?

 A Life of Ever-deepening Conversion

 At Divine Mercy Parish, we desire for people to come into contact with the beauty, grace, and love of God in Christ and his Church.
-We hope that no matter where you are on your spiritual journey, you can encounter the goodness of the Lord, the truth of the Faith, and the mercy of God to uphold you.
+We hope that no matter where you are on your spiritual journey, you can encounter the goodness of the Lord, the beauty and truth of the Faith, and the mercy of God to uphold you.

 From our first conversion in Baptism, to what the Catechism calls our “second conversion…an uninterrupted task,” we are invited into a life of constant growth in God: